 Quiet, forested paths just a whisker from the mall...

 Shhhhh... it's a secret!

 A great day in the gorge for intermediate little hikers.
-Out of season.
+Temporarily closed for restoration.

 Three reservoirs, two playgrounds and a volcano.